Full List of Local Government Areas in Abuja FCT

 So there you have it — the six local government areas in the Federal Capital Territory.

 These area councils are the geographic regions that make up the FCT.
-Each of them is administratively headed by an elected chairman and its district wards are led by a councilor.
+Each of them is administratively headed by an elected chairman, and its district wards are led by a councillor.

-Let me know if you found this post helpful by dropping a comment below.
+Please let me know if you found this post helpful by leaving a comment below.

 FACT CHECK: We strive for accuracy and fairness in our content curation and reporting.If you see something that doesn't look right, please don't hesitate to contact us!